mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [A US town only reached through Canada](https://www.bbc.com/travel/article/20191201-a-us-town-only-reached-through-canada) - Visitors to the exclave of Point Roberts must drive through Canada to enter the United States.
+It’s a tiny town with empty beaches, pods of orcas and dozens of gas pumps.

 - [Hackers Behind the Change Healthcare Ransomware Attack Just Received a $22 Million Payment](https://www.wired.com/story/alphv-change-healthcare-ransomware-payment/) - The transaction, visible on Bitcoin's blockchain, suggests the victim of one of the worst ransomware attacks in years may have paid a very large ransom.

 - [AI learned how to sway humans by watching a cooperative cooking game](https://www.sciencenews.org/article/ai-learning-cooperative-cooking-game-artifical-intelligence-overcooked) - New research used the game Overcooked to show how offline reinforcement learning algorithms could teach bots to collaborate with — or manipulate — us.